RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Feature Dominant (de novo het) Recessive (biallelic)

-Causal variants n.4G>A, n.35A>G (highly recurrent) Broad spectrum across 5′ domains
+Causal variants n.4G>A, n.35A>G (highly recurrent); mosaic cases documented Broad spectrum across all domains; compound het > homozygous

-Inheritance De novo; no parental transmission Biallelic; often de novo + inherited in trans
+Inheritance De novo; no parental transmission; maternal origin predominant Biallelic; often de novo (paternal) + inherited in trans

 Hyperventilation Distinctive feature; can trigger seizures Less prominent

-Movement disorders Less common More frequent; hyperkinesia, dystonia
+Movement disorders Less common; hand stereotypies noted More frequent; spasticity significantly enriched; hyperkinesia, dystonia

 Microcephaly Common Variable

-MRI findings Often normal or non-specific Cortical atrophy, WM changes, cerebellar changes
+MRI findings Often normal or non-specific early; progressive Abnormal in ~46%; cerebral/cerebellar atrophy, WM changes, enlarged CSF spaces

-Splicing defects in blood Not detectable by standard RNA-seq Not detectable in blood; detectable in fibroblasts
+Splicing defects in blood Subtle but detectable aberrant splicing signal in blood Not detectable in blood; detectable in fibroblasts

 06